the girl & the boat

 Immediately, I felt ready to take on the day.

 Kristen walked ahead of me along the docks lined with boats.
-Our peaceful trek gave me a chance to take in the environment and settle in.
-I imagined what it would be like to live on one of these boats, to be on the ocean for hours, days at a time.
+Our peaceful trek gave me a chance to take in the environment.
+I tried to imagine what it would be like to live on one of these boats, to be on the ocean for days, weeks at a time.

 We arrived and I came to grips with our bobbing set.
-I took a moment to prepare myself to transfer our precious equipment.
+I stood on the dock and prepared myself to transfer our precious equipment.
 Kristen got aboard first and walked me through what I needed to do.
 We got everything secured and I got to work.
 Then, Kristen and Christy left to greet the others and I had some time alone.
 This allowed me to further settle my mind and body and make sure the gear was ready to begin.

 Our DP and leader Christiana, along with Aria (our young Kristen) and her mother Barbara, arrived soon after followed by Ron, who played the father.